-Dozens of serious injuries, including the death of a child, have occurred on Peloton Tread+ (Tread Plus) Treadmills and Peloton bike pedals.
+Dozens of serious injuries, including the death of a child, have occurred on Peloton Tread+ (Tread Plus) Treadmill, Peloton Bikes, and clip-in pedals.

 Need a Texas Peloton Injury Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or your child was injured by Peloton exercise equipment, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 UPDATE: Peloton Offers Rear Guard for Treadmills After 90 Injuries, 1 Death

 In May 2023, Peloton finally offered to repair about 125,000 Tread+ Treadmills with rear guard repair that will help prevent pull-under injuries and deaths.
 The treadmills were recalled in May 2021 because people, pets and objects can get sucked under the rear roller.